yunruse/ptolemy/README.md

 A map tile fetch-and-stitch tool.
 Great for grabbing regions of the world at various resolutions with a careful CLI.

-Requires Python 3.10 and `pip install numpy matplotlib requests alive-progress pillow`.
+Requires Python 3.10 and `pip install numpy matplotlib requests alive-progress pillow geopy`.

 ## Tile servers